Fees and Payments

 - have an available HELP balance

-What is a lifetime loan limit?
+What is a HELP loan limit?

-How to apply for FEE-HELP?
+How to apply for FEE-HELP

 To apply for FEE-HELP, you will need to read the FEE-HELP information booklet.
 The booklet offers students information about each of the HELP loans under HELP Fact sheets.